cyanidesugar/docs/doc_posts/_commands-twitch/open-whispers.md

 ---

 This command will turn on Twitch whisper alerts (they are disabled by default).\
-All whisper alerts be received as normal chat message triggers.
+All whisper alerts will be received as normal chat message triggers.

 | Box Name | Type | Description |
 |-------|--------|--------